 “Our children deserve more than dereliction – Better Understanding In Local Development (BUILD)”

 “Did you know?
 The Shankill has over 80 waste sites the size of 62 football pitches with the space to build 3300 homes. #BuildShankill.”
-Members of the team, as well as representatives from the Housing Executive and the NI Executive, took a bus tour of the sites in June (Alternatives youtube channel).
+For a mural-sized version of this tarp (in the third image) over one of the pieces of waste ground, see #BuildShankill.

 Also included is a tarp at Mayo Street (previously the site of Sinn Féin/IRA’s Golden Boy) from Greater Shankill Youth Connects (Fb) promoting their “Shankill Talks” forums: “90% of young people in this area say it’s easy to access drugs/alcohol.”

 We have featured this ‘bookmark’-dimensioned mural on the so-called “International Wall” before (in 2018) but today include an image (the third one, below) of the replica cell inside the museum itself; a sharper image (and the source for the painting) can be seen on the home page of the Museum’s web site.